CMHAAorg/cmhaa-website/site/content/about.md

       Alliance (CMHA UK).
     content: >-
-      In Australia, a small group of business leaders decided to act on their view that more could be done by corporate Australia to support mental in the workplace.
+      In Australia, a small group of business leaders decided to act on their view that more could be done by corporate Australia to support mental health in the workplace.
 They had heard of the great work of CMHA UK led by Poppy Jaman OBE, and were particularly interested in the organisation's business-led, expert-guided approach to addressing this growing challenge.

       The group reached out to other business leaders to determine their interest in forming a similar alliance in Australia.
-The idea of businesses coming together for the good of their employees, attracted some of the country's largest employers - many of them competitors - and in early 2020 the Corporate Mental Health Alliance Australia was legally established with seed funding provided by 15 founding members.
+Some of the country's largest employers - many of them competitors - were immediately drawn to the idea, and in early 2020 the Corporate Mental Health Alliance Australia was legally formed with seed funding provided by its 15 founding members.
   - type: image
     image: img/ourleadership.jpg
     image_caption: Founding member and key stakeholder Strategy Day hosted by PwC's